sshukl72/React/README.md

 ^(caret): this is a symbol used in package.json file which upgrades the minor version of the dependency.
 ~(Tilde) : It's a symbol used in package.json file which adds the Major version of the dependency.

+Integrity in package-lock.json : A string representing an SHA-1 hash of the package contents.
+If you have integrity it use the hash to get the exact version.